tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 - What communities are affected most by rising temperatures? (heat vulnerability index)
-- Are heat vulnerability index scores a good indicator for visualizing temperature trends in NYC?
+- What do average temperatures look like over time in NYC?
+Is there any shift?
-  - What about precipitation?
+  - What about precipitation trends?
+- If climate change is causing temperatures to rise in NYC, does this affect mosquito season?
-- What is the incidence of West Nile virus in NYC over time?
-Has it changed?
+- What is the incidence of mosquitoes carrying West Nile virus in NYC over time?
+Is it different across boroughs?
 - Is there a relationship between heat vulnerability index score and incidence of West Nile virus?
 - Are there specific boroughs in NYC that are disproportionately affected by West Nile virus?
 - How has the NYC DOHMH’s mosquito control efforts during the summer affected the incidence of West Nile virus case detection?
--

-We hypothesize that ***between the years of 2021 to 2024, the NYC regions with the highest heat vulnerability index score will have the highest incidence of West Nile virus cases***.
-We expect these results because areas with a high HVI may be more likely to experience worse heat conditions and potentially create more suitable environments for mosquitoes infected with West Nile virus.
+We hypothesize that ***between the years of 2021 to 2024, the NYC boroughs with warmer average temperatures will have a higher incidence of mosquitoes carrying West Nile virus***.
+We also predict that areas with higher HVI scores will also have more positive WNV mosquitoes as these areas may be more likely to experience worse heat conditions and potentially create more suitable environments for mosquitoes infected with West Nile virus.

-Higher temperature -\> higher incidence of WNV

 ## Data